 Participants are immediately vested in their contributions and Company matching contributions.
 The retirement savings and transition retirement contributions become 100% vested when the employee has rendered three years of vesting service, as defined.
 Forfeitures are used to pay Plan expenses and reduce Company matching or retirement contributions.
-Forfeitures available for future use were \$189,883 and \$712,778 at December 31, 2014 and 2013, respectively.
-Forfeitures of \$160,000 were used to reduce Company matching contributions and retirement savings contributions for 2014, which included substantially all of the \$189,883 of forfeitures available as of December 31, 2014 to offset the 2014 retirement contribution made in March 2015.
+Forfeitures available for future use were \$647,888 and \$189,883 at December 31, 2015 and 2014, respectively.
+Forfeitures of \$625,000 were used to reduce the Company's retirement savings contribution for 2015 made in March 2016, which represented substantially all of the forfeitures available as of December 31, 2015.